 - Completion Graduation Transfer Report

-- Guidelines for Investigation and Determination of Complaints Involving Sexual Harassment and/or Sexual Violence
+- Guidelines for Complaints Involving Sexual Misconduct

 - Equity in Athletics Report

 - Academic Rights and Responsibilities

 Three-Year Completion and Persistence Rates For First-Time, Full-Time, Degree-Seeking Students:

 In Fall 2003, the college enrolled 27,461 students.
 Forty percent of the students were enrolled full-time.
 Sixty-two percent were female and 34 percent were minorities.
 Approximately 1 percent received athletic-based financial assistance.